EPOS Open Source CLI

 Using the Installation Script (Linux/macOS)

-The easiest way to install or update the CLI on Linux, macOS, or Windows Subsystem for Linux (WSL) is with the following script.
-This script should be used for both the initial installation and for updating an existing version to the latest one.
+The easiest way to install the CLI on Linux, macOS, or Windows Subsystem for Linux (WSL) is with the following script.

 curl -fsSL https://raw.githubusercontent.com/EPOS-ERIC/epos-opensource/main/install.sh | bash